eliamue/foundations-prep-april-2021/2-tuesday/css.md

 ## `<style></style>`

-For today, we will "inline our css" in a `style` tag
+For today, we will put our css on elements and then in a `style` tag

 ## Dev Tools